What Is a Running Pace Calculator?

 Use our running pace calculator to enter your goal BQ time and find the exact per-mile pace you need to maintain for the full 26.2 miles.

-A negative split means running the second half of a race faster than the first half.
-It is the pacing strategy used by nearly every world-record marathon performance and is widely considered the optimal approach for recreational runners as well.
+A negative split means running the second half of a race faster than the first.
+It is the strategy used by nearly every world-record marathon performance and is widely considered optimal for recreational runners.

 Why negative splits work:

-- Starting slightly slower lets your muscles and cardiovascular system settle into race effort without going into oxygen debt.
+- Starting slightly slower lets muscles and cardiovascular system settle into race effort without oxygen debt

-- Glycogen reserves last longer when the early pace is controlled.
+- Glycogen reserves last longer when early pace is controlled

-- Most runners who blow up in the last 10K of a marathon went out too fast in the first half.
+- Most runners who struggle in the final 10K of a marathon went out too fast in the first half

-How to plan a negative split: Enter your goal finish time into our running pace calculator to find your even-split pace.
-For a negative split, target running the first half at 5–8 seconds per mile slower than even pace, then gradually increasing to even pace and then faster in the final miles.
-For a 4-hour marathon goal (9:09 average pace), this means 9:15–9:17/mile for miles 1–13 and 9:00–8:55/mile for miles 14–26.
+How to plan a negative split: Enter your goal finish time into the running pace calculator to find your even-split pace.
+Target running the first half at 5–8 seconds per mile slower than even pace, then gradually increasing in the final miles.
+For a 4-hour marathon goal (9:09 average), this means 9:15–9:17/mile for miles 1–13 and 9:00–8:55/mile for miles 14–26.

 How Heart Rate Connects to Running Pace

 Pace and heart rate are related but not identical measures of effort.
 On a hot day, your heart rate will be higher at the same pace because your cardiovascular system is working harder to cool your body.
-On a cold day or downhill, the same pace will produce a lower heart rate.
-This is why coaches use both pace and heart rate to prescribe training effort.
+On a cold day or downhill, the same pace produces a lower heart rate.

-For Zone 2 training — the aerobic base work that makes up 70–80% of an elite runner's weekly volume — most runners aim for 60–70% of their maximum heart rate.
-This typically corresponds to a pace about 90–120 seconds per mile slower than your 5K race pace.
-It should feel easy enough that you could hold a full conversation without gasping.
+For Zone 2 training — the aerobic base work that makes up 70–80% of elite weekly volume — most runners aim for 60–70% of maximum heart rate.
+This typically corresponds to a pace about 90–120 seconds per mile slower than 5K race pace and should feel easy enough for full conversation.

-Use our heart rate zone calculator to find your personal Zone 2 heart rate range, then run at whatever pace keeps you in that zone — your target Zone 2 pace will improve as your fitness develops, meaning the same heart rate will correspond to a faster pace over time.
+Use our heart rate zone calculator to find your personal Zone 2 range, then run at whatever pace keeps you in that zone.
+Your target Zone 2 pace will improve as fitness develops — meaning the same heart rate corresponds to a faster pace over time.

 Calories Burned at Different Running Paces

-One of the most common misconceptions about running is that running faster burns significantly more calories per mile.
-In reality, calorie burn per mile is primarily determined by body weight, not pace.
-The reason: covering one mile requires roughly the same mechanical work regardless of how long it takes.
+One of the most common misconceptions is that running faster burns significantly more calories per mile.
+In reality, calorie burn per mile is primarily determined by body weight — covering one mile requires roughly the same mechanical work regardless of pace.

 | Body Weight | Calories per Mile (any pace) | Calories per Hour at 9:00/mile | Calories per Hour at 12:00/mile |